openmc-dev/openmc/docs/source/io_formats/settings.rst

     *Default*: None

   :library:
-    If this attribute is given, it indicates that the source is to be instanciated from an externally compiled source function.
+    If this attribute is given, it indicates that the source is to be instantiated from an externally compiled source function.
 This source can be as complex as is required to define the source for your problem.
-The only requirement that is made upon this source, is that there is a function called sample_source() more documentation on how to build sources can be found in :ref:`custom_source`
+The only requirement is that there is a function called ``sample_source()``.
+More documentation on how to build sources can be found in :ref:`custom_source`.

-    *Deafult*: None
+    *Default*: None

   :space:
     An element specifying the spatial distribution of source sites.
 This element